Galápagos fur seal: Efforts

 Under the IUCN red list, Galápagos fur seals are classified as an endangered species due to the fluctuation in their population and the decline in their population size over the past 30 years.
-The seals are now fortunately protected by Ecuadorian law as is most of their habitat.
-They are also fortunately protected under the Special Law of the National Park and Galápagos Marine Reserve.
+The seals are now protected by Ecuadorian law as is most of their habitat.
+They are also protected under the Special Law of the National Park and Galápagos Marine Reserve.
 This National Park was established in 1959 along with the Ecuadorian Law.
-This was important because it meant there was more management and protection of the area as well as its surrounding waters where there is a no-fishing zone for many miles.
-Since they are located in a national park, sometimes the tourism is heavy but it is fortunately well regulated and so the seals are protected.
+This meant there was more management and protection of the area as well as its surrounding waters where there is a no-fishing zone for many miles.
+Since they are located in a national park, sometimes the tourism is heavy but it is well regulated and so the seals are protected.
 The National Park Service has also been able to regulate the feral dogs that have attacked and killed many Galápagos fur seals in the past.
-In 1991, Ecuador started to embrace a plan that was created for the conservation of marine mammals in the southeast pacific and fortunately Galápagos fur seals are a part of this.
+In 1991 Ecuador started a plan for the conservation of marine mammals, including Galápagos fur seals, in the southeast Pacific.
 As of now, people are trying to study the risk of marine plastic pollution to the wildlife in this area including the fur seals under what is known as the Plastic Pollution Free Galapagos program.
 It is also important to note that the Galápagos Islands was one of the first places to be identified as a Natural World Heritage Site which helps preserve the island even more.
-Unfortunately the Galápagos fur seals will always face threats to their population due to their limited distribution across the islands of the Archipelago.
+Galápagos fur seals continue to face threats to their population due to their limited distribution across the islands of the Archipelago.